lacrioque/Vagrant-LEMP-16.04/README.md

 # Vagrant-LEMP-16.04

+## PLEASE NOTE

+These is a bug in Vagrant 1.9.3 (the newest version at time of writing) which prevents this, and many other Vagrant boxes from working correctly.
+For now I suggest staying on 1.9.2, which you can download from the official [Vagrant Archive Page](https://releases.hashicorp.com/vagrant/?_ga=1.71162004.563489484.1490234198).

 ## Introduction

 I hatched this project from need of an all-in-one Ubuntu 16.04 LEMP Vagrant Box which I could use on my projects.